mariusmilitaru32/TimeToCook/README.md

   - ### Frameworks, Libraries and Programs Used
     -   [Google Fonts:](https://fonts.google.com/) was used to import the 'Roboto' font into the style.css file
     -   [Git:](https://git-scm.com/) was used for version control by utilising VSCode terminal to commit to Git and Push to GitHub.
-    -   [GitHub:](https://github.com/) was used as the repository for the projects code after being pushed from Git.
+    -   [GitHub:](https://github.com/) was used as the repository for the project's code after being pushed from Git.
     -   [Visual Studio Code](https://code.visualstudio.com/) was used as IDE editor.
     -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes.
     -   [Flask:](https://flask.palletsprojects.com/en/3.0.x/) Micro web framework written in Python.